DanieleSalatti/DAppNodePackage-optimism/README.md

 # DAppNode Optimism

-This is an attempt at creating a package to run Optimism on a DAppNode.
+This repo contains the DAppNode package for Optimism.

-Experimental, use at your own risk.
+The folder names correspond to the network, i.e. `mainnet` or `goerli`.

 Contributions welcome and encouraged.
 Fork this repo, make your changes, and submit a pull request!